Duchy of Pomerania: Rural settlement

 Villages before the Ostsiedlung were of the Haufendorf type, the houses were built in close proximity to each other without a special ruling.
 A variant of this type also found in Pomerania is the Sackgassendorf (or Sackdorf) type, where a dead end road leads to those houses.
 This type evolved as an extension of Haufendorf type villages.
 German settlement introduced new types of villages: In the Hagenhufendorf type, houses were built on both sides of a main road, each within their own hide (Hagen).
 Those villages were usually set up after the clearance of woodlands, most of them were given German names in absence of any Slavic site names.
-This type of village can be found all along the coast, most of them in the areas between Barth and Wolgast, Kolberg and Köslin, and north and west of Schlawe.
+This type of village can be found all along the coast, most of them in the areas between Barth and Wolgast, Kolberg (Kołobrzeg) and Köslin (Koszalin), and north and west of Schlawe (Sławno).
 Other villages were built in the Angerdorf type, where a main street fork encloses a large meadow ("Anger") in the village's center where the life stock was kept at night, sometimes the church or other buildings not used for living were built on the Anger also.
-This type is the most prominent type in the Peene, lower Oder, Pyritz, Lake Madü and Rega areas, many villages of this type are also found in the Kolberg and Schlawe area.
+This type is the most prominent type in the Peene, lower Oder, Pyrzyce, Lake Madü and Rega areas, many villages of this type are also found in the Kolberg and Schlawe area.
 In addition to these types, the Straßendorf type, characterized by a single and very long main street, was introduced in a later stage of Ostsiedlung, and therefore is found predominantly in areas that were affected last by the German settlement (easternmost parts, Cammin area).
 Villages of this type were either new foundations, or extensions of Slavic precursors.
 In other areas, Hagenhufendorf and Angerdorf types dominate, while the Haufendorf type used in Slavic times and its Sackdorf variant can still be found in between, predominantly on the islands.

 The villages' area was divided in hides.
 The size of a hide differed between the village types: A Hagenhufe, used in the Hagenhufendorf villages, comprised 60 Morgen (iugera), about 40 hectares.
 A Landhufe, used in the Angerdorf villages, comprised 30 Morgen.
 One farm would usually have an area of one Hagenhufe or two Landhufen.
 Slavic farmland was measured in Haken (uncus), with one Haken equals 15 Morgen (half a Landhufe).
 Haken were used only in villages remaining under old Slavic law (predominantly on the islands), whereas Hufen were used for new villages placed under German law (in Pomerania sometimes referred to as Schwerin Law).
 Not all families of German villages owned a Hufe.
 Those dwelling on considerably smaller property ("gardens") were usually hired as workers by the farmers (Vollbauern).
 These people were termed "gardeners" (Gärtner) or Kossäten (literally "who sits in a hut"), and could either be local Slavs or the younger sons of German farmers who did not inherit their father's soil.